BankAmericard Cash Rewards™ vs. Citi Double Cash

 The BankAmericard Cash Rewards card™ offers 2% at grocery stores and now at wholesale clubs, and 3% on gas up to the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
 1% cash back is offered for all other purchases.
 Bank of America customers receive a 10% relationship bonus on cash back earned if they redeem the cash back rewards into a Bank of America checking or savings account.

 New cardholders also receive a $100 sign-up bonus after making at least $500 in purchases within the first 90 days of account opening.
 In addition, new applicants receive 12 billing cycles of 0% APR promotional financing on both new purchases and balance transfers.
 Qualifying balance transfers must be completed within 60 days of account opening, and a 3% balance transfer fee applies.
-After the promotional rate expires, the standard interest rate of 13.24% to 23.24%, based on your creditworthiness at the time of your application.

 Additional cardholder benefits include online banking, account alerts, and Digital Wallet technology that allows you to use your mobile device, and then shop in-store or in-app using Apple Pay™, Android Pay® or Samsung® Pay.
 Optional overdraft protection is also available to help you prevent declined purchases, returned checks or other overdrafts when you link your eligible Bank of America checking account to your credit card, although transfer fees may apply.
 Bank of America also offers cardholders their monthly FICO credit score when they enroll in online banking.
 This card has no annual fee, but there is a 3% foreign transaction fee imposed on all charges processed outside of the United States.